-San Ignacio University does not contract with local police to be present on our Campuses.
-In an emergency, dial 9-1-1 for help.
-We encourage accurate and prompt reporting of all crimes, whether on or off campus, to the state or local police when the victim of crime elects to or is unable to make such a report.
+San Ignacio University does not have a designated official to serve as campus security authority.
+In an emergency, dial 9-1-1 to report criminal activity.
+The University encourages accurate and prompt reporting of all criminal actions, emergencies, or other incidents occurring on campus, or on nearby public property to the appropriate administrator and appropriate police agencies.
+Such a report is encouraged even when the victim of a crime elects not to make a report or is unable to do so.